nileshdeb/django-noteapp/README.md

 npm run lint
 ```

-## Important Security Note
+## Security Note

-The current repo contains populated `.env` files.
-Those should be treated as compromised if they were committed or shared publicly.
-Rotate real credentials and replace committed secrets with local-only environment files or a secrets manager before deploying further.
+This README intentionally uses placeholder environment variable values only.
+Keep `.env` files and virtual environment folders such as `env/` or `venv/` out of version control.